Larry Cole

-Larry Rudolph Cole (born November 15, 1946) is a former American football defensive lineman in the National Football League (NFL) for the Dallas Cowboys.
+Lawrence Rudolph Cole (born November 15, 1946) is an American former professional football defensive lineman in the National Football League (NFL) for the Dallas Cowboys.
 He played in five Super Bowls, winning Super Bowl VI and XII.
-He played college football at the University of Hawaii and the Air Force Academy.
+He played college football at the University of Hawaiʻi and the Air Force Academy.

-Early years
+Early life

 Cole attended Granite Falls High School in Minnesota, where he was a starter at defensive tackle.
 Granite Falls eventually merged with other schools, creating a new one called Yellow Medicine East High School.

 He accepted a football scholarship from the United States Air Force Academy.
 He was named a starter at defensive end as a sophomore.
 In 1965, the Air Force Academy was rocked by a cheating scandal in which over 100 cadets resigned or were expelled, including many of its top athletes.
 Though not personally implicated himself, Cole decided to resign from the school as well.

 He tried the University of Houston but was unhappy about not being in the starting lineup.
-He followed seven other former teammates from the Academy and transferred to the University of Hawaii to play his senior season in 1967.
+He followed seven other former teammates from the Academy and transferred to the University of Hawaiʻi to play his senior season in 1967.
 He was named a starter at defensive tackle, one of the team's co-captains and helped the school achieve its first winning season in nearly half a century.